tpab19/Pokemon_Emerald_Legacy_Enhanced19/README.md

   * Decorations cost halved (e.g. 16 BP to 8 BP)
   * Battle Held Item costs reduced to a quarter (e.g. 48 BP to 12 BP)
   * Reduced rare berry costs to a quarter (e.g. 48 BP to 12 BP)
-* Amulet Coin now doubles prize money if any pokemon in party is holding the item.
+* Amulet Coin doubles prize money if any pokemon in party is holding the item.
+* Pokeballs (except Master Ball) can be used from bag to change a pokemon's current ball.
+* Luxury ball added to Verdanturf Town Mart after clearing Rusturf Tunnel.
+* Added ability for Level capped and level 100 able to gain EVs.
+* Wild pokemon held item chances slightly buffed for Compoundeys Ability users:
+  * Chance of "common" item buffed from 60% to 70%
+  * Chance of "rare" item buffed from 20% to 25%
+* Clamperl wild held item changed:
+  * Blue Shard removed as held item
+  * 5% chance to hold Deepseascale or Deepseatooth (10% overall)
+  * With compoundeyes pokemon 10% chance to hold Deepseascale or Deepseatooth (20% overall)
+* Blue Shard added as rare held item for Feebas (to replace Clamperl losing the held item)

 **Note:** Saves files are compatible from Emerald Legacy, however I cannot guarantee reverse compatibility after saving on Emerald Legacy Enhanced and moving back to Emerald Legacy, please backup original saves before moving to Enhanced.